CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Located on the south side of the old castle, an overgrown path leads to a passageway that ascends into the wall.
 An imposing iron door stands here, protected from direct attacks from outside.
 Arrow slits positioned ten feet above ground level overlook the path.
 ```

-The iron door is locked, but it can be unlocked with the aid of thieves' tools and a successful CL 3 Sleight Of Hand Skill check, or simply fogrekined open with a successful DC 25 Lift Skill check.
+The iron door is locked, but it can be unlocked with the aid of thieves' tools and a successful CL 3 Sleight Of Hand Skill check, or simply fogrekined open with a successful CL 5 Lift Skill check.

 **Arrow Slits.** If any character stops to listen near the arrow slits, they will hear occasional clattering noises from area 7.
 These sounds suggest Vermkins quarreling over cleaning dishes.
 The Vermkins are not keeping a watch through these arrow slits.
 However, if the party makes a considerable racket or disturbance, such as breaking down the door, the Vermkins will come to investigate.
 If they spot intruders outside, they will raise an alarm.